roeegro/SwimFix/MaintenanceGuide_new.md

 	> Function name : check_< error description with underscores between words>
 	Description match to this error must be the description above with spaces seperated between the words (instead of the underscores before).
 #### Plug and Play
+This feature supplies the ability for developers to add new swimming errors definition and their weights

 ### Tester Module